twidddj/tf-wavenet_vocoder/README.md

 # Wavenet
 The WaveNet neural network architecture directly generates a raw audio waveform, showing excellent results in text-to-speech and general audio generation.

-Moreover It can be used almost all sequence generation such as text or image generation.
+Moreover It can be used almost all sequence generation even text or image.

 This repository provides some works related to [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/).

-Our works build on Ibab's [Implementation](https://github.com/ibab/tensorflow-wavenet).

 ## Features
 - [x] Local conditioning